BCDA-APS/pvWebMonitor/README.rst

 pvWebMonitor
 ============

-**NOTE**:  We are moving this repository!
+**NOTE**:  We are moving this repository in 2020-Q3!
 See https://github.com/prjemian/pvWebMonitor/issues/39

 **post EPICS PVs to read-only (static) web page(s)**